 Article 52B (Local producer's licence: sales on own premises) permits a local producer of intoxicating liquor to apply for a licence which would permit them to sell their own products, from their own premises, for consumption on and off the premises.
-Consumption on the premises is restricted to samples, as part of an organised tour on its own premises.
+Other than where it is permitted by Articles 52E and 52F, consumption on the premises is restricted to samples, as part of an organised tour on its own premises.
 The holder of the licence is required to display a notice containing relevant information in the premises at all times.

-Article 52B (4) adds a new offence (punishable by a fine up to £2,500 or imprisonment up to 3 months, or both) for selling intoxicating liquor which was not produced in the premises or for selling for consumption on the premises.
+Article 52B (4) adds a new offence (punishable by a fine up to $\pounds 2,500$ or imprisonment up to 3 months, or both) for selling intoxicating liquor which was not produced in the premises or for selling for consumption on the premises.

-Article 52B (5) to (7) add new offences (punishable by a fine up to £1,000) for providing samples in excess of the specified amount for consumption on the premises; not displaying the relevant notice; or for consuming the liquor in the premises or in premises adjoining or near, which belong to or are under the control of the licence holder.
+Article 52B (5) to (7) add new offences (punishable by a fine up to $\pm 1,000$) for providing samples in excess of the specified amount for consumption on the premises; not displaying the relevant notice; or for consuming the liquor in the premises or in premises adjoining or near, which belong to or are under the control of the licence holder.